Specialist Damp and Timber Survey Report

 Before you start scrolling page after page on Google clicking random websites and potentially falling into the trap of a “free damp and timber survey” or are lured in by a pretty website offering you a magical fix please take the time to read the information below which has very important facts to look out for when trying to choose the right specialist damp and timber company.

-Your first steps in looking for the right damp and timber specialist can be a mind field.
+Your first steps in looking for the right damp and timber specialist can be a mine field.
 Two things to look out for to begin with in this endless search of damp and timber companies out there and scrolling through websites and adverts…

 - Is the damp and timber specialist company a member of the Property Care Association (PCA)?